-The application for the 2017 Progressive Arts Fair is now open!
-The deadline to apply is May 28, 2017 and the event takes place on September 17.
+The application for the 2017 Progressive Arts Fair is now closed!
+Artist will be notified of jury decisions by June 20.
+The festival takes place on September 17.

 Our selection panel reviews each application with the following in mind: